WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 This should house miscellaneous resources and/or scripts.
 This should again be specific to the repository.
 Anything common across repos should go in a shared repository.

-### `wasim/`
+### `sim/`

-This folder contains `wa_simulator` scripts that implement various simulation scenarios.
-This folder, in conjunction with the `wa_cli`, is simply a way of providing simulation files without the need to create them each time or clone `wa_simulator` locally.
+This folder contains scripts for interacting with simulators.
+For example, `wa_simulator` scripts should be placed here.
+This folder, in conjunction with the `atk`, is simply a way of providing simulation files without the need to create them each time or build the simulators locally.

 ### `workspace/`